 Your Insider’s Look at Steve Jobs’ Yacht Venus

-Hands down one of the most unique looking yachts you’ll ever see, the Venus Yacht was once the property of Apple CEO Steve Jobs, at least in theory.
-Though Jobs commissioned the yacht, it was launched in the year 2012, a year after Jobs passed away so he never got to see the finished product.
-It’s been said that he actually spent the last several years before his death helping to custom design the vessel as his intent was that he could use it to sail the world with his family.
+The Venus Yacht was built for Steve Jobs, or it almost was.
+Though Jobs commissioned the yacht, it was launched in 2012, a year after Jobs passed away.
+He never got to see the finished product.
+It’s been said that he actually spent the last several years before his death helping to custom design the Venus as his intent was to use it to sail the world with his family.

 Venus was designed by a company called Ubik, owned by designer Phillipe Starck.
 Starck handled both the interior design and the exterior design.
 The build was undertaken by renowned shipyard Feadship out of the Netherlands.